instadeepai/Mava/README.md

 @article{pretorius2021mava,
-    title={Mava: A Research Framework for Distributed Multi-Agent Reinforcement Learning}, author={Arnu Pretorius and Kale-ab Tessera and Andries P. Smit and Kevin Eloff and Claude Formanek and St John Grimbly and Siphelele Danisa and Lawrance Francis and Jonathan Shock and Herman Kamper and Willie Brink and Herman Engelbrecht and Alexandre Laterre and Karim Beguir},
+    title={Mava: A Research Framework for Distributed Multi-Agent Reinforcement Learning}, author={Arnu Pretorius and Kale-ab Tessera and Andries P. Smit and Kevin Eloff and Claude Formanek and St John Grimbly and Siphelele Danisa and Lawrence Francis and Jonathan Shock and Herman Kamper and Willie Brink and Herman Engelbrecht and Alexandre Laterre and Karim Beguir},
     year={2021},